CANITEY/obsidian/5 - Main Notes/Git - Commits.md

 all committing operation are done in case of having [[Git - Staging|staged]] files, if no files are staged, it will automatically stage all [[Git - Files status#tracked|tracked]] files and commit them
 ###### committing
 to commit you can use `git commit` after that an editor will open up default editor to add commit message.
-**COMMIT MESSAGES ARE NECESSARY AND THE COMMIT WILL NOT PROCEED WITHOUT IT*
+**COMMIT MESSAGES ARE NECESSARY AND THE COMMIT WILL NOT PROCEED WITHOUT IT**

+Make commit messages descriptive with a short title, and verbose message why, and what have you modified

 NOTE: editor is specified through [[Git - config]] under the `core.editor` name.

+you can add short commit message through cli, using `git commit -m "<message>`.

 # References